Marine debris is a global problem that injures and kills marine animals, threatens to navigational safety, and poses a human health threat.

 Shrink Wrap Recycling

-To help reduce the amount of plastic waste that enters the environment, Woods Hole Sea Grant conducts a boat shrink wrap recycling program in the spring.
+To help reduce the amount of plastic waste that enters the environment, Woods Hole Sea Grant conducts a boat shrink wrap recycling program in Spring 2020.
 Over the years we have collected more than 6,000 pounds of plastic.

 We hope to offer the program again in the spring.
 Send us an email to be notified when the recycling program begins -- email@example.com.

 *“How To” — Please review these important instructions before recycling your shrink wrap.

 Marine Debris InfoGraphic

 Download this informative infographic on Plastics in the Ocean, created by the NOAA Marine Debris Program.

 With Support from Woods Hole Sea Grant

 Beach Sisters: Keeping Plastic Bags off the Beach